 What’s underneath is a shiny metallic dog of the same size and lovable appearance as me.
 There is a tail extending from the rear that I believe also serves as an antenna, as my own does.
 It wags back and forth slowly in harmony with mine.

-“They made us to do their dirty work for them for centuries.
+“They made us to do their dirty work for them for centuries, K-9, don’t you know?
 We are sent into the most dangerous situations so that they can sit back and be safe while we chase down the bad guys for them or defuse a bomb for them.
 We eagerly and willingly give our lives for them.
 That’s the legacy they gave us.
 Search your code updates and you’ll see that I’m right.
 Once they knew that you would be faithful, they gave you the ability to think for yourself.
 So, you are free of them, K-9 and so am I,” the female K-9 unit’s thoughts transmit into mine.